 (440) 951-7500 x108

 joined The Fine Arts Association staff in 2007.
-She works directly with the CEO, CFO, Board of Directors and Development Department.
+She works directly with the CEO, Director of Finance, Board of Directors and Development Department.
 Among her various responsibilities she also coordinates the rental of the facility.

 (440) 951-7500 x106